JUMP TO:

 For this section, I’m going to focus on aspects like daily usage, watch basics, and everything non-sport.
 So stuff such as activity tracking, sleep tracking (and night usability), HRV tracking, buttons, the new AMOLED display etc…

 First up, let’s get the buttons out of the way.
-The unit follow other COROS watches, by having a Digital Crown and a secondary deviated button (but doesn’t have a third button akin to the Vertix series):
+The unit follows other COROS watches, by having a Digital Crown and a secondary deviated button (but doesn’t have a third button akin to the Vertix series):

 I’ve long said, whether it’s COROS or Apple, I don’t find the Digital Crown all that awesome on a watch (or a bike computer).
 But I recognize some people like it, it’s just not my thing.
 I will admit it works well for maps (zooming in/out), but for everything else I’d rather just have buttons.

 Like all AMOLED displays, you’ve basically got two ways the display can be configured.
-The default is called ‘Gesture Based’, which means the display turns off when you’re not looking at, and then instantly turns back on when you raise your wrist.
+The default is called ‘Gesture Based’, which means the display turns off when you’re not looking at it, and then instantly turns back on when you raise your wrist.
 However, my preference is ‘Always-on’ mode, which obviously takes a battery life hit (down to 6 days in smartwatch mode), but means the display is in a dimmed state normally, but goes to full brightness when you raise your wrist.
 Thus, even as I type this, you can see the time just fine in the dimmed state:

-And then when I rotate my wrist, it goes to full brightness:
+And then, when I rotate my wrist, it goes to full brightness:

 As noted, COROS claims 6 days in always-on mode.
 My testing has had 1-3hrs a day of GPS workouts, and thus, I’m finding it much closer to 4 days.
 This is my standard way of validating this across all watches.
 Most other companies that claim this 6 days (e.g. the Garmin Fenix 8), do manage to hit the 6 days with my 1-3hrs of GPS time per day.
 That said, I’m probably an outlier in how much GPS time I’m doing daily compared to most people.
 I’ll cover GPS battery burn down below.